Colorado shooting suspect charged with first-degree murder

 Moser’s aunt, MaryEllen Hansen, said after Monday’s hearing that she found Holmes a “diabolical, evil presence.”

-Prosecutors, who are under a protective or “gag” order imposed in the case by the judge, declined to explain their decision to file the double charges, but it appeared to be a strategy to offer jurors more than one path to a guilty verdict.
+Prosecutors, who are under a protective or “gag” order imposed in the case by the judge, declined to explain their decision to file the double charges, but legal experts say it could to be a strategy to offer jurors more than one path to a guilty verdict.

 During the hearing, defense attorney Tamara Brady asked that prosecutors turn over evidence collected in the case.
 The defense is seeking a package that news reports have said was sent by Holmes to a University of Colorado psychiatrist, Dr. Lynne Fenton.